blackviking27/crypto-mon/README.md

 npm run build
 ```

-The build folder will include all the necessary file we need for the extensiopn.
+The build folder will include all the necessary files we need for the extension.
 Now to run the extension locally on your firefox browser you need to follow the below steps.

 #### Steps
 1. Go to `Add-ons and Themes`